UNStats/website/site/content/posts/sdg-monitoring-data-from-civil-society.md

 steer them back in this direction.

-Having convinced them of this, we received usable data from over 20 organizations, and managed to increase our indicator coverage from 33% to 51%.
+Having convinced them of this, we received usable data from over 20 organizations, and managed to increase our indicator coverage from 33 percent to 51 percent.

 ## Tips and tricks